umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Config-Transforms/index.md

 ### Web.config forced transforms

-These are the transforms we do on the root `web.config` file regardless of the custom transforms you might have specified above, we enforce these transforms always.
+These are the transforms we do on the root `Web.config` file regardless of the custom transforms you might have specified above, we enforce these transforms always.

 On live environments only: